ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Experiments

-\textbf{How does the loss weighting factor affect the performance?} We conduct experiments on the UCIHAR dataset with different parameter settings, based on Eq.
-(6).
-Empirically, as shown in Figure 5, we set a smaller value for $\lambda_{1}$ to 0.9 and a larger value for $\lambda_{2}$ to 2.
-A larger $\lambda_{2}$ strongly guides the model to optimize the LSE process using class prototypes.
-It encourages features to cluster around their correct prototypes and stay away from others.
-This creates clear and discriminative class boundaries.
-As a result, the model separates label information from domain-specific variations.
+\textbf{How does the loss weighting factor affect the performance?} The performance of the ERIS model is sensitive to the trade-off between the $\mathcal{L}_\mathrm{DSE}$ and the $\mathcal{L}_\mathrm{LSE}$, which are balanced by the hyperparameters $\lambda_{1}$ and $\lambda_{2}$ in the total loss function (Eq. \ref{eq:total}).
+We conducted experiments on the UCIHAR dataset to analyze this relationship, with the results visualized in the 3D surface plot in Fig. \ref{fig_ab}.
+The plot empirically demonstrates that the optimal performance is achieved with a configuration where $\lambda_{2}$ is significantly larger than $\lambda_{1}$.
+Specifically, the peak accuracy is reached when $\lambda_{1}$ is set to 0.9 and $\lambda_{2}$ is set to 2.0.
+The rationale behind this configuration is that a larger $\lambda_{2}$ strongly guides the model to prioritize the LSE process, which is driven by class prototypes.
+This encourages the learned features to form compact clusters around their correct prototypes while simultaneously pushing them away from others, thereby creating clear and discriminative class boundaries.
+While the label-centric task is prioritized, a substantial weight for $\lambda_{1}$ (0.9) remains crucial, as it ensures the model actively disentangles domain-specific variations.

-\textbf{Component analysis.} In Table 3, we present an ablation study of the different components.
-Removing DSE, LSE, or AR results in a performance drop, with the removal of AR having a notably negative impact on accuracy and F1 score.
-The AR is essential for local perturbation robustness, guaranteeing stable performance under distribution shifts.
-Ultimately, configuration (G) achieves the best performance.